09-cybersecurity-for-long-term-care-providers

 • Assess any patient information transactions that occur within your organization.
 How are these transactions communicated?
 What digital channels are in use, and are there proper security measures installed?

 Next, cybersecurity measures address the actual computer — its programs, operating systems and storage.
-System safeguards are identified and constructed to protect these computer programs and keep all their digitized information and code hidden.
+System safeguards such as technical controls protect these computer programs and hide all their digitized information and code.

-• Firewalls: Anti-virus and antispam firewalls, or security software, are installed to keep malicious computer programs from hacking and accessing your data.
+• Firewalls: Antivirus and antispam firewalls, or security software, are installed to keep malicious computer programs from hacking and accessing your data.
+These solutions are compatible with creating a demilitarized zone (DMZ) as an additional layer of protection for local area networks, making them harder to access if a breach occurs.

 • System updates: Regular updates on security software, plugins, applications, browsers and third-party applets ensure out-of-date programs get refreshed and old system weaknesses get patched.